BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/automation/2023-03-28-alerting-on-process-complete.md

 ---
 layout: post
 title: Alerting on Process Completion
-excerpt: "A way for me to know when a long running process has completed."
+excerpt: "A story of me figuring out how to alert myself when a long-running process has completed."
-modified: 2024-03-28T00:00:00-00:00
+modified: 2024-04-04T00:00:00-00:00
 categories: [automation]
 tags: [webhooks, home-assistant, shell-scripting]
 comments: true
 share: true
 ---

-Most of my technical endeavours have something to do with being lazy.
-I want to do less, so I often end up doing more in the pursuit of doing less.
-I have this idea that in the long term this will eventually lead me to doing much less.
-I'm not sure if that's true, but it's a nice thought and should keep me going.
+Most of my technical endeavours have something to do with enabling me to work as little as possible for as much reward as possible.
+And yet, paradoxically, in a pursuit of doing less I often end up doing more.
+I have this idea that in the long term this will eventually lead me to doing _much_ less.
+I'm not sure if that's true, but it's a nice thought and keeps me going.
+Plus, I learn a lot of fun things along the way.

-Whenever I have a long-running process on my home-lab, I start it in a [screen session](https://linux.die.net/man/1/screen) and then go about my day.
+Whenever I have a long-running process on my home-lab I start it in a [screen session](https://linux.die.net/man/1/screen).
 I check back on it occasionally to see if it has completed.
 The same could be true of something I'm running on my local machine, though, in that case, it is in a live terminal session.
+The latter is usually during the course of my day-job and is somewhat of an easier problem to solve since I am at my machine for the duration of the process.

 For my local machine (which is a MacBook), I use the [say](https://ss64.com/mac/say.html) command extensively.
 It's trivial to add a `say "Done"` at the end of a command chain to aurally inform me of a task's completion.
 But that wasn't quite spicy enough for me, so I came up with something more interesting.